newlandsvalley/purescript-midi/README.md

     (parse <<< normalise) midi

-or, if the MIDI uses running status messages:

-    (translateRunningStatus <<< parse <<< normalise) midi

-so that these messages are translated to the underlying channel messages.
+In the latest release of the parser, running status messages that come from MIDI files are translated to the underlying channel messages _in situ_.

-On the other hand, you may merely need to parse MIDI events (such as note on or note off).
-This is more likely if you are connecting directly to a MIDI device and need to parse the stream of event messages as the instrument is played.
+On the other hand, you may merely need to parse MIDI events (such as note on or note off) that emenate from a Web MIDI connection.
+In other words, you are connecting directly to a MIDI device through the browser and need to parse the stream of event messages as the instrument is played.
 To do this, use:

     parseMidiEvent midiEvent

+This will attempt to parse an individual event.
+It works for all events other than System Exclusive events (these have a different format within a MIDI file from that in a stream).

 ## Web MIDI